 Prior the beginning of classes, all students will be tested and placed at the appropriate level.
 Changes can be made if a student progresses at a faster rate or shows different learning needs.

-Civilization and Culture of Berlin and Germany
+Civilization and Culture of Germany

-All students are required to enroll in this class which covers the geography, history, political and social institutions and the art and architecture of Berlin and Germany.
+All students are required to enroll in this class which covers the geography, history, political and social institutions and the art and architecture of Germany.
 This class first meets at the mandatory orientation session.

-In Berlin, the course will continue with guided cultural excursions to theaters, museums and other places of interest that are integral components of this class, and therefore, attendance is required.
+The course will continue with guided cultural excursions to theaters, museums and other places of interest that are integral components of this class, and therefore, attendance is required.
 A short written report on each visit is also required.

 Upon successful completion of classes, students will receive credit for Elementary,